TEXT WISH TO 70111 TO DONATE £3 A MONTH

-Some useful information on organising your own event can be found on the Fundraising Regulator, Institute of Fundraising and UK Government websites.
-If you have any questions or unsure about anything, please don’t hesitate to get in touch with our Supporter Care Team on 01276 405060 or firstname.lastname@example.org.
+If you have any questions or unsure about anything, please don’t hesitate to get in touch with our Supporter Experience Team on 01276 405060 or [email protected].

 If you're holding a public collection (in a public space), this must be licensed by the Local Authority – we can help you with this.
-Get in touch with our Supporter Care team on 01276 405060 or email@example.com and we can provide you with the materials you'll need for a collection, including buckets, stickers and t-shirts.
+Get in touch with our Supporter Experience Team on 01276 40 50 60 or [email protected] and we can provide you with the materials you'll need for a collection, including buckets, stickers and T-shirts.
 We can also confirm that we don’t already have an organised collection in the same area and advise you on how to make an application to your Local Authority.

-If you're holding a private collection (on private premises) then you don't need permission from the Local Authority however you might need to get permission from the owner of the premise and must respect the conditions that they set out for the collection.
+If you're holding a private collection (on private premises) then you don't need permission from the Local Authority; however, you might need to get permission from the owner of the premises and must respect the conditions they set out for the collection.

 House to house / business to business collections

-Any collections that are house to house or business to business must be carried out under a license.
-We ask that you don't carry out house to house collections on our behalf however if you'd like to carry out business collections (including pub to pub), please get in touch for further information and we would be happy to support you.
+Any collections that are house-to-house or business-to-business must be carried out under a license.
+We ask that you don't carry out house-to-house collections on our behalf; however, if you'd like to carry out business collections (including pub-to-pub), please get in touch for further information and we'll be happy to support you.